fakefarm/wwwoodall/source/2014-10-18-crawling-in-code.html.markdown

 // → 10
 ~~~

-The above code made my eyes glaze over.
+It just made my eyes glaze over.

 I read a few more paragraphs and realized these code blocks were the point of the book.
 Ugh.
-Either I neeed to read them or I should stop reading the book entirely.
+Either I need to read them or I should stop reading the book entirely.

 I took a moment to think why those blocks were making me glossy-eyed.
 It was because I didn't understand them.
-I was trying to read a sentence before I fully understood the individual words.
+I was trying to read a sentence before I fully understood individual words.

 #### Verbs Vs. Variables

-Comparing Code to English helped give me an analogy to ramp up my comprehension.
+Comparing code to English gave me an analogy to ramp up my comprehension.
-English is composed of verbs, nouns, adjectives, and punctuation.
-A computer is similar.
-But the computer's grammer is not named as such.
-Computer grammar is composed of variables, functions, arguments, keywords, and syntax.
+Think how English is composed of verbs, nouns, adjectives, and punctuation.
+A computer is similar but it's grammer is _variables_, _functions_, _arguments_, _keywords_, and _syntax_.

-One difference though is that you you might be able to speak English without learning to read or write it.
-You can't get by just 'speaking' programming. you need to know how to read and write it.
-So, you need to get into the details.
+But while you might be able to speak English without reading or writing it, you can't get by just 'speaking' programming.
+You need to study the details if you are going to read and write it.

 #### Crawling in Code
 You have to crawl before you can run.
-Crawling in code means taking the time to read word by word and say to yourself what it is.
+Crawling in code means taking the time to read word by word and be able to understand it's purpose in the 'sentence'.
+Your mind was created in such a way that once you grasp it, you won't have to think about it again.

-For example with the above code I did something like;
+So, for example, with the above code I did something like;

 ~~~javascript
 function                // starts a function